MarcosLaffitte/GranMapache/README.md

 > done: super cool optimization no. 2 based on degrees and bound of degrees of neighbors

-- ToDo isomorphisms: optimize order in H (and G) with some special measure and BFS
+> done: preference of neighbbors in ring (lists)

-- ToDo isomorphisms: preference of neighbbors in ring (lists)
+> done: preference of nodes outside match repsecting orders (lists)

-- ToDo isomorphisms: preference of nodes outside match repsecting orders (lists)
+- ToDo: node threshold for usage of specialized routines

-- ToDo isomorphisms: complement graphs instead of input graphs
+- ToDo: complement graphs instead of input graphs

-- ToDo isomorphisms: get total order from input (as an option?)
+- ToDo: get total order from input (as an option?)

 - working: mcs routines